opencog/atomspace/opencog/persist/sql/README.md

 the database (only), not the OS.
-The current authentication method that OpenCog uses is password-based, and the passwords must be supplied in clear-text; thus, you will want to pick a password that is DIFFERENT than your unix-pasword!
+The current authentication method that OpenCog uses is password-based, and the passwords must be supplied in clear-text; thus, you will want to pick a password that is DIFFERENT than your unix-password!
 This is because you will often be using the database password as clear-text, allowing almost anyone to see it.
 Experienced Postgres coder-admins are invited to set up more flexible, more sophisticated authentication schemes.
 Some tinkering with the